MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 ## Is there a management pack or similar monitoring mechanism for the RMS connector?

 Although the Rights Management connector logs information, warning, and error messages to the event log, there isn't a management pack that includes monitoring for these events.
-However, the list of events and their descriptions, with more information to help you take corrective action is documented in [Monitor the Azure Rights Management connector](monitor-rms-connector.md).
+However, the list of events and their descriptions, with more information to help you take corrective action is documented in [Monitor the Microsoft Rights Management connector](monitor-rms-connector.md).

 ## How do I create a new custom template in the Azure portal?